 Apple starting to catch up

-- Building employee transportation network; currently have 66 self-driving minivans on the road in California
+- Building employee transportation network; currently has 66 self-driving minivans on the road in California

 - Some setbacks for Apple’s self-driving car program, Project Titan, in 2016